 Leaving the door open is unsightly, especially the main door.

 If the bathroom door does not automatically lock, then best make sure.

 When there is no queue behind a bathroom, it is easy to mistake a bathroom stall to be empty, especially if they do not use those nifty locks that say if a bathroom partition is occupied or not.

 In which case, it is better to knock first before pushing the door open.

 The door may be broken, or the vacant sign may be malfunctioning; thus, it may be best to confirm first with a simple question.

-Take note that although the bathroom partitions normally have gaps between them, it is never right to check if someone is using it by taking a peek.
+Take note that although the hdpe or stainless toilet partitions normally have gaps between them, it is never right to check if someone is using it by taking a peek.

 I feel like this should not have to be said, but it might surprise you how many people do this.

 It is extremely rude, and depending on the country or state you are in, it may even be a felony.